yanliguo/yanliguo.github.io/_posts/2016-03-08-druid-overview.markdown

 ## Data Ingestion
+![Druid data ingest flow][ingest-flow]

 ### Ingesting realtime data
-As talked above, raw data is fed into realtime and kept in the right format of each line.
+As talked above, raw data is fed into realtime and aggregated (if needed) and kept in row oriented.

 #### Using hadoop job to ingest batch data